 After taking in the view, return to the Ringwood-Ramapo Trail and turn right.
 In about 350 feet, there is another west-facing viewpoint from a rock outcrop to the right.
 The view of Skylands Manor is largely obscured by trees, but you get a better view of the Wanaque Reservoir.

 Continue south on the Ringwood-Ramapo Trail, which descends gradually on a winding footpath.
 Soon, it reaches a junction where the blue triangle-on-white Skylands Trail begins on the left.
 Bear right to continue on the Ringwood-Ramapo Trail, which heads south along the ridge of Mount Defiance.
 After crossing a wide carriage road, the trail levels off and traverses open rock ledges.
-It passes a balanced boulder on the left, recrosses the carriage road, and descends gradually until it once again reaches the carriage road.
-Here, you should turn left, leaving the Ringwood-Ramapo Trail, and follow the white-blazed Crossover Trail, which descends along the carriage road.
+It recrosses the carriage road, passes a balanced boulder on the left, and descends gradually until it once again reaches the carriage road.
+Turn left just beyond the carriage road, leaving the Ringwood-Ramapo Trail, and follow the white-blazed Crossover Trail, which descends gradually on switchbacks.

 In another third of a mile, the green-and-white-blazed Halifax Trail crosses.
 Turn left onto the Halifax Trail, which almost immediately crosses another carriage road and continues to descend on a footpath.
 At the base of the descent, turn right onto a road which passes between the two Glasmere Ponds.

 Just beyond, you’ll reach a T-intersection.
 Here, the Halifax Trail turns left, but you should turn right, now once again following the mountain bike trail.
 The carriage road that you are following soon goes by the ruins of a frame building on the left and passes between two stone pillars, with abandoned stone buildings (originally, the gate houses for the estate) on each side of the trail.
 Just beyond, bear left at the fork.